marcinwojtasiak/MSiD-Project/README.md

 Hyperparameters aren't fine-tuned.
 Results could be slightly better after fine-tuning.
 ### Results
-I achieved a loss of 0.2586 and an accuracy of 94.23%
+I achieved a loss of 0.2586 and an accuracy of 94.23% on the test set.
 | Fashion-MNIST<br>test accuracy | Fashion-MNIST<br>train accuracy | Fashion-MNIST<br>validation accuracy |
 | :---: | :---: | :---: |
 | 94.23% | 98.40% | 96.94%
 <img src="./images/plots.png">

+Model gives quite good results in comparison to similar models on zalando research benchmark.
 ### Usage
 To create and train the CNN, you need [data/fashion](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/data/fashion), [mnist_reader](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/mnist_reader.py) and [cnn.py](https://github.com/marcinwojtasiak/MSiD-Project/blob/master/cnn.py) files.
 The cnn.py script will train the model and save it in [trained_model](https://github.com/marcinwojtasiak/MSiD-Project/tree/master/trained_model) as "cnn" using kers.model.save_model, together with history dictionary from history object as "history" using pickle.
 The scrpit uses numpy, sklearn, matplotlib and tensorflow.